 - 6 drops liquid stevia OR 1 packet of powdered stevia OR ⅓ cup maple syrup

 - 1 ½ cups unsweetened vanilla almond milk

 - Preheat oven to 350°F and spray one 12-cup muffin pan with cooking spray or use paper or silicone liners.

 - In a bowl, mix oats, salt, baking powder and cinnamon.

 - In another large bowl, mix egg whites, vanilla, coconut oil, stevia and mashed bananas until combined.
 Dump dry ingredients into wet ingredients; mix well.
 Pour in almond milk and stir until combined.

 - Scoop mixture evenly into muffin cups.

-- Reheat them in the toaster oven or microwave when you're ready to eat them.
-When frozen take them out of the freezer and put them in the fridge the night before to thaw.
-Toast or microwave for a few seconds before eating in the morning.
+- Reheat them in the toaster oven or microwave when you're ready to eat.
+If frozen take them out of the freezer and put them in the fridge the night before to thaw.
+Toast or microwave for a few seconds before enjoying.

 - Egg whites: You can replace the egg whites with 2 large eggs.